GoThereGit/Chinese-AMR/tools/GUIDELINE.md

 # <p align="center">Guidelines</p>

-# I. Introduction
+# Introduction

 CAMRP 2022 uses Align-smatch as the main evaluation metric while Smatch is for reference only.
 Align-smatch returns an overall score between parsed CAMR and gold CAMR.

-This is a guideline for how to use Align-smatch evaluation tool.
+This is a guideline for how to use evaluation tool Align-smatch.

-# II.
-Requirements and Installation
+# Requirements and Installation

 Python 3.5 or higher version is required.

 You need to clone this repository to run Align-smatch.py (or Smatch.py).

-# III.
-Usage
+# Usage

 To run Smatch.py, you need following command with at least the [-f] option, which requires two filename arguments: